New sexuality and relationships charter

 - Ask organisations to review how they support people's sexuality and relationships.
 Are human rights always upheld and respected?

-You can read the new charter or watch an accessible video created by My Life My Choice on it below.
+You can read the new charter or watch an accessible video about it (below) created by My Life My Choice.